jamboxgames/jambox-docs/docs/sdkdocs/msv-replay.md

 # SDK - Multiplay Visual System Replay

-Multiplay Visual System(MVS) also helps in replay back the recording gameplay.
+Async Multiplay System also helps in replay back the recording gameplay.
 Replay data will be obtained when you are matchmaked agains an opponent and a match is created.
 Match object will have the information of Opponent data and Replay recording.

 ``` cpp
     public event Action<Match> OnPlay;